splaisan/ngs-tools/README.md

 ## **deduplicateFastq.pl**

-The perl script **[deduplicateFastq.pl](fastq-tools/deduplicateFastq.pl)** is parsing two fastQ paired files (can be flat or .gz) and filters out reads found more than once based on their exact names.
-This script was developped due to data extracted from BAM that presented the same reads multiple times due to alt mapping results.
-The script will end if pair sync is not valid.
+The perl script **[deduplicateFastq.pl](fastq-tools/deduplicateFastq.pl)** is parsing two paired fastQfiles (can be flat or .gz) and filters out reads found more than once based on their exact names.
+This script was developped for data extracted from BAM that presented the same reads multiple times due to alternate mapping results.
+The script will end if pair sync is not valid (same name for both mates) or if fastq 4-line structure is lost.

 # Formatting tools for SAM / BAM data